Salesforce Negotiations · Independent Advisory

 +

 "We can take 5% off your Sales Cloud price if you move up to Signature Success."
-This bundling plays on your desire to save on licenses to get you to spend more on support.
+This bundling plays on your desire to save on licences to get you to spend more on support.

 🎯 "Free" Upgrades That Auto-Renew